phalla-doll/scientific-paper-analyzer/README.md

 # Scientific Paper Analyzer

 A "world-class" multimodal research assistant designed to analyze academic papers (PDFs or text) using Google's Gemini 2.5 Flash model.
-The application "derenders" documents to extract structured data, visualize methodologies, interpret figures, and generate synthetic insights in a minimal, futuristic HUD-style interface.
+The application "derenders" documents to extract structured data, visualize methodologies, interpret figures, and generate synthetic insights in a premium, dark-mode HUD-style interface.

 ## ✨ Features